-Providing a comprehensive dementia overview first demands a definition of dementia that explains why it has such a devastating effect on an individual’s ability to function physically and cognitively.
-Dementia itself is not a disease, but a group of symptoms indicating that a medical condition is damaging brain structures vital to memory and rational thinking.
+Providing a comprehensive dementia overview first demands a definition of dementia.
+It will help explain why it has such a devastating effect on an individual’s ability to function.
+Dementia itself is not a disease.
+It is a group of symptoms indicating that a medical condition.
+This condition damages the brain structures vital to memory and rational thinking.

 Is Dementia Curable?

 Some benign tumors, that inhibit blood flow to parts of the brain, might be safely removed surgically.

 Poor nutrition and vitamin deficiencies can induce dementia-like symptoms.
 These symptoms are reversible when the patient is given nutritional supplements.

 These causes of temporary dementia disappears as soon as the condition is treated.

 A short dementia overview of irreversible dementias such as:

 - Vascular or multi-infarct dementia

 - Wernicke-Korsakoff syndrome (dementia caused by alcoholism)

 These irreversible dementias at the moment, have no cure.